-Fred Smith, Jr. joined Berkeley Law School’s faculty in 2010.
+Fred Smith, Jr. is an Assistant Professor at Berkeley Law School.
 He is a scholar of the federal judiciary and constitutional law.

-Smith clerked for Judge Myron Thompson of the Middle District of Alabama; Judge Barrington D. Parker, Jr. of the U.S. Court of Appeals for the Second Circuit; and Justice Sonia Sotomayor of the United States Supreme Court.
-Prior to joining the Berkeley faculty, he also worked as a fellow for a litigation boutique– Bondurant, Mixson & Elmore LLP in Atlanta.
+Smith clerked for Judge Myron Thompson of the Middle District of Alabama; Judge Barrington D. Parker, Jr. of the US Court of Appeals for the Second Circuit; and Justice Sonia Sotomayor of the United States Supreme Court.
+Prior to teaching, he also worked as a fellow for a litigation boutique, Bondurant, Mixson & Elmore LLP in Atlanta.

-Smith earned his J.D. at from Stanford Law School in 2007.
+Smith earned his JD from Stanford Law School in 2007.
 At Stanford, he was a member of the Supreme Court Litigation Clinic; was a finalist in the annual Kirkwood Moot Court Competition; was a finalist in the American Constitution Society’s national Moot Court Competition; served as President of the Black Law Students Association; and served as Articles Editor for the Stanford Law and Policy Review.
-In 2004, he received his B.A. with Honors from Harvard College; his thesis was awarded Magna Cum Laude.
+In 2004, he received his BA with Honors from Harvard College; his thesis was awarded magna cum laude.